-Rosenfeld is part of the queer/ feminist Berlin based moving image production collective nowMomentnow.
-Rosenfeld is also one of the founding members of the food- performance group foodGASM, a satellite project of nowMomentnow. foodGASM creates live performances that incorporate food, art and film, specifically with the intention of looking at the politics of labor, artist as worker, and collective feasting as revolutionary action.
+Rosenfeld is part of the queer/ feminist Berlin based moving image production collective, nowMomentnow.
+Rosenfeld is also one of the founding members of the food- performance group foodGASM, a satellite project of nowMomentnow. foodGASM creates live performances that incorporate food, art and film, specifically with the intension of looking at the politics of labour, artist as worker, and collective feasting as revolutionary action.
+Rosenfeld recently served as The Goethe- Institut Artist in Residence at LUX Moving Image in London from May- July 2017.
+During this period she produced two new short film/video works and a performance, each work dealing with questions regarding the future of queer desire and queer bodies in the face of climate change.

 Since her move to Berlin in 2008, Rosenfeld continues to work as a performer, dramaturge and film/video director.
-Rosenfeld has received several grants from the city of Berlin in support of her performance and film work.
-She has and continues to work with Berlin based artists including Jeremy Wade, Jared Gradinger, Meg Stuart, Marit Östberg, and The Knife.
-Rosenfeld’s work has been screened and performed at venues including The Hebbel am Ufer Theater, The C/O Gallery, The Kunst Haus Dresden, The Tate Modern, The Hayward Gallery, The British Film Institute, The Victoria & Albert Museum, and The Hammer Museum.
-Rosenfeld received her Masters of Fine Arts from the School of the Art Institute of Chicago in 2005, followed by a Masters in Performance Studies from Tisch School of The Arts at New York University in 2007.
+She has received several grants from the city of Berlin in support of her performance and film work.
+Her work has been screened and performed at venues including The Hebbel am Ufer Theater, The C/O Gallery, The Tate Modern, LUX Moving Image, The Victoria and Albert Museum, The Donau Festival, The Barbican Center and The German Historical Museum.
+She received her Masters of fine Arts from The School of The Art Institute of Chicago in 2005, followed by a Masters in Performance Studies from Tisch School of The Arts at New York University in 2007.
+Her film and video work is distributed by The Video Data Bank and LUX Moving Image.

 Image 1: Alexa Vachon